pluralsight/guides/faq.md

 ### Some bonus reasons to a contribute a tutorial here!
 * **Help the world**.
 You'll help spread useful knowledge.
 * **Free subscription to Pluralsight.com**.
 Pluralsight is our corporate sponsor for this project and is subsidizing the costs of some of the open-source development.
 We've negotiated with Pluralsight to give all contributors a free subscription to their video library on programmer training, so you can stay up-to-date on all programming topics.
 This is worth $299.
 * **Network with other important members of the community**.
-We'll give you exclusive access to our community Slack, to make awesome connections with others who are involved.
+We'll give you access to our community Slack, to make awesome connections with others who are involved.
-* **Explore opportunities to earn supplemental income**.
-We'll give you preferential consideration to being a mentor on HackHands, or to make money authoring video courses.
+* **Extra perks**.
+As a small thank-you for helping out, we convinced Pluralsight to agree to give everyone who contributes on this site, preferential consideration to being a mentor / course author on Pluralsight.
+This is one of the ways we're hacking jump-starting the community.
 * **Free access to the next hack.summit() conference for you and your friends**.
 Get your own special code you can give out!

 ### Who owns the tutorials created here?

 You do, as the original author.
-We are a venue for your content to reach a wider audience, but we don't own your content.
+This site is a venue for your content to be maintained in a much better way than Wordpress, and to reach a wider audience.
+But we don't own your content.
+In fact, if you really want to, you can host a copy of this website yourself, since everything is open-source.

 ### What types of tutorials are appropriate to post?